 Expand

 The definitions of the activity classes within ASC 230, combined with its waterfall model, results in a bias toward classifying cash flows as operating activities.
 When determining the appropriate classification, the FASB acknowledged that, in some situations, a reasonable case can be made for alternative classifications.
-As a result, we believe that a change in classification of a cash flow item represents a reclassification of information and not a change in accounting principle, if both the old and new classifications are acceptable under US GAAP.
-In such circumstances, all years presented must reflect the reclassification, and the reclassification should be disclosed in the footnotes.

 6.7.1 Investing activities